Building a Holz Hausen

-Firewood racks have long been popular in America, but they're not the only way to cure your firewood.
+Firewood racks have long been popular in the United States, but they're not the only way to cure your firewood.

-In Germany, the Holz Hausen is a fundamental way to stack and cure unlimited amounts of firewood without the use of a rack.
+In Germany, the Holz Hausen wood pile is a fundamental way to stack and cure unlimited amounts of firewood without the use of a rack.

 These circular stacks are not only highly functional, but also quite aesthetically pleasing to look at.

-With only a few steps to follow, and little to no supplies required, you can build yourself a beautiful Holz Hausen in your neck of the woods.
+With only a few steps to follow, and little to no supplies required, a Holz Hausen is a beautiful structure you can build yourself in your neck of the woods.

 Start by driving a tall stake into the ground to mark what will be the center of your Holz Hausen.